John Rose (Minnesota politician): Political career

 Rose was elected to the Minnesota House of Representatives in 1976 as an Independent-Republican, and was re-elected for five more consecutive terms.
 He served on committees related to natural resources, energy, and education.
 He was a member of the House of Representatives from 1977 until 1988.

 Personal life and education

 Rose attended Mankato State Teachers College where he earned both a Bachelor of Science and a Master of Science in education.
+Prior to receiving his collegiate education, Rose served in the United States Marine Corps during the Korean War.

-He later married his wife Marilyn and had four children, Kathy, Julie, Dan, and Keith.
+He and his wife Marilyn had four children: Kathy, Julie, Dan, and Keith.

 Rose was an avid hunter and outdoorsman, who owned 160 acres of hunting and farm land in rural Minnesota.

+Death

-He died while serving his sixth term on July 19, 1988 from complications following an intestinal surgery at St. John's Northeast Hospital in Maplewood, Minnesota.
-His death was met with shock and sadness from the majority of his colleagues and fellow politicians.
+He died while serving his sixth term on July 19, 1988, aged 54, from complications following an intestinal surgery at St. John's Northeast Hospital in Maplewood, Minnesota.

 Legacy

 The Guidant John Rose Minnesota Oval in Roseville, Minnesota is named after him for his work in politics as well as his support of youth sports in Roseville.
+He is praised as being a politician who worked across the aisle to get votes for legislation important to the constituents of his district.